 The English Language Institute's Academic Study Skills and English Test, or ELI-ASSET, measures the language ability of students who have studied in the intensive English as a second language program at The University of Akron.
-It is designed for use only at The University of Akron.

 The ELI-ASSET is a test of general English ability for academic purposes.
 It has three sections: writing, reading, and listening.
 Each section of the test evaluates your ability to handle essential academic tasks in English.
 The writing section takes about 1.5 hours to complete.
 The reading and listening sections take about 2.5 hours to complete.
 The test is administered to all ELI students during the last week of classes every fall, spring, and summer.
 Usually, students take the writing sections on one morning and the reading and listening sections on the following day.